 Interdisciplinary teaching has many advantages because students learn to integrate information from various perspectives to form a more sophisticated understanding.
 Interdisciplinary teaching, according to experts, improves student motivation and learning.
 Students learn to apply, transfer, and integrate information more effectively in interdisciplinary classes than in classes that strictly follow disciplinary lines.

 Experts in the field, however, warn of potential issues, such as creating a course with units that sample discipline-specific knowledge without any real integration of coursework across disciplines.
 Another issue is that not all teachers are equipped to teach interdisciplinary classes.
-When the ideas expressed or supported one discipline are challenged another, resulting in conflict or disagreement, some teachers may become defensive.
+When the ideas expressed or supported by one discipline are challenged by another, resulting in conflict or disagreement, some teachers may become defensive.
 Careful course and activity design, as well as the inclusion of both discipline-specific and interdisciplinary activities for students, can solve both problems.
 It’s also important to choose teachers who are open to new ideas and debate.